OzerovaDaria/probius_code/README.md

 ### Introduction
 - Probius: Automated Approach for VNF and Service Chain Analysis in Software-Defined NFV

-### Notification
-- If you find any bugs or have some questions, please send an e-mail to us.

 ### Configuration
 - The configuration of the Probius system: config/global.conf